yan-soon/tp/docs/UserGuide.md

 To edit the tag of an existing module:

-1. Type `edit cs2101 t/bestmodule` into the command box, and press **Enter** to execute it.<br>
+1. Type `edit cs2101 t/bestmodule` into the _Command Box_, and press **Enter** to execute it.<br>
 ![Edit1](images/Edit1.png)

-2. The result display box will display the message "The following module has been successfully edited", along with the newly edited details of the module.
-You will also be able to see that the tags of the module displayed in the Completed Modules list has been replaced.
+2. The _Result Display Box_ will display the message "The following module has been successfully edited", along with the newly edited details of the module.
+You will also be able to see that the tags of the module displayed in the _Completed Modules List_ has been replaced.
 ![Edit2](images/Edit2.png)

 ### Finding a specific module or a group of modules: `find`